 Two of the riskiest situations for young drivers are driving at night and carrying passengers.
 That's why the conditions of the restricted licence prohibit driving without a supervisor between 10pm and 5am and carrying passengers without a supervisor at any time (with a few exceptions).

 Learner drivers need supervision while they practise their driving, but getting a driving instructor involved can help reduce the stress levels for everyone.
 It's also a good idea to take a lesson every so often as the learner driver builds experience to help spot any bad habits and get advice on what to work on as they get ready to sit the restricted licence test.
+Also check out the Drive website which offers lesson plans (external link) covering the skills your driver will need to pass their restricted test.

 The restricted licence test requires a high standard of driving.
 If you fail, you'll have to pay another fee to sit it again.